AnjaHolmquist/A4-Final_project/README.md

 Now we have made some Values we want the list to contain so we can see it in the excel file.

-So the first thing is the level, then we want it to tell us the informations about each wall exterial wall on the level, and then list it in a collum in the excel sheet.
+So the first thing is the level, then we want it to tell us the informations about each wall exterial wall on the level, and then list it in a column in the excel sheet.

-The structure of the excel sheet are defines in line 125, the first part is colums A wich is defind with describing text we have made. the sekend part is Collumn B here are the Roof level defined with each wall on the level and the informations about it.
+The structure of the excel sheet are defines in line 125, the first part is column A wich is defind with describing text we have made.

+The sekend part is column B here are the Roof level defined with each wall on the level and the informations about it.

-Collumn C here are the 2. level defined.
+column C here are the 2. level defined.

-Collumn D here are the 1. level defined.
+column D here are the 1. level defined.